Daniluvatar/PicoPlaca/README.md

 # PicoPlaca
-This is a "pico y placa" predictor.
-To make the program work, just run the predict_picoplaca.py in your favorite IDE or in the command line just type:
+This is a "pico y placa" predictor implemented using Python3.
+To make the program work, just run the predict_picoplaca.py script in your favorite IDE or in the command line just type:
 $python predict_picoplaca.py